mishani0x0ef/ReportJ/README.md

 2. Click "ADD TO CHROME"
 3. You are awersome

-# Close issue with reset of remaining estimate
+# Main Feature

+## Reset remaining estimate on issue closed

-During close of issue you will see new button *"Close with ReportJ"* just click it instead *"Close"* to automatically reset remaining estimate before closing.
+During close of an issue you will see new button **Close with ReportJ**.
+Just click it to automatically reset remaining estimate and close an issue.

-# Add pre-defined template
+## Add pre-defined template

-Often we should report some common activities such as status meetings, retrospectives, deployments etc. ReportJ has "Reporting Templates" feature which allow you to define your common activities once and than use it at any moment.
+Often we report some common activities such as status meetings, retrospectives, deployments etc. ReportJ has **Reporting Templates**  that allows you to define your common activities once and than use it at any moment.

-### Configurate reporting templates
+To configurate reporting templates

-* Open extension options (settings) over Chrome Extensions page or from ReportJ's popup
+* Open extension options over Chrome Extensions page or from ReportJ's popup
 * Select *"Templates"* tab
 * Click *"Add Template"* (some of common templates already saved for you and you can use them immediately after extension install)
 * Write down and save you template

-### Use templates in reporting
+To use templates in reporting

 * Click on some editable field inside a page
 * Open extension's popup
 * Select *"Templates"* tab
-* Click on any template in list and it will be added by magic
+* Click on any template to insert it

+*NOTE: you can use reporting templates on any website (not only inside Jira).*

-# Add commit's message
+## Add commit's message

+*NOTE: flow of work with commits will be changed in the next version (it would easier for git users and you would definitely like it)*

 It's not a secret that developers copy&paste commit's message into reports.
 To do it in more convinient way: